 Albania’s tumultuous past has meant that it is only now emerging onto the tourism scene after years of communist rule kept outsiders firmly out.
 Nowadays, it’s a different story, and many hasten to the coastline it shares with Montenegro.
 The country has rugged beaches, vibrant blue seas and verdant countryside to explore.
 This is made all the more special by the absence of crowds allowing you to bask in the sunshine in relative peace.
-Here are the reasons why we think you should add Albania to your bucket list in 2017.
+Here are the reasons why we think you should add Albania to your bucket list.

 Albania is graced with a whole host of beaches whose waters are clear and inviting.
 We’ve rounded up some of our favourites to help to inspire you.